 - The order placed by the customer shall be binding and may be accepted by UA latest within 2 weeks of receipt.
 Oral subsidiary contracts shall only be binding on UA in so far as UA confirms them in writing.
 Orders by email shall only be processed by UA if this has been agreed with UA.

 - UA unlimitedly reserves full rights of ownership and copyright in respect of the use of cost estimates, drawings and other sales documents, which may only be made accessible to third parties with the prior agreement of UA.
 All the documents referred to in Section 2, paragraph B that have been handed over or transmitted to the customer shall be immediately returned to UA without any request being necessary if the order is not ultimately placed with UA.
 The customer’s documentation may be made accessible to third parties that have been duly requested by UA to deliver goods or services.

 - In the case of deliveries of goods, in particular cards, chips, modules and RFID components UA reserves the right to change or deviate from the volume ordered by delivering more or less than the total amount ordered in line with normal commercial practice and in so far as this is reasonable.
+Short or excess deliveries up to 10% are considered permissible.
 Account shall be taken of changes and deviations of this type when the agreed remuneration is calculated.